Mithgol/fidorest/README.md

 The `options_for_FidoREST` object that is given to FidoREST currently has only one property:

 * `configFilePath` — the path to the configuration file.
-That file contains most of the other configuration options in their text from, one line per option.
+That file contains most of the other configuration options in their text form, one line per option.
 (By default it is the file `fidorest.conf` in the directory of the FidoREST module.
 You may use `fidorest.conf-example` as an example.)

 The configuration file is read only once (when the server starts).